Leen Helmink Antique Maps

 A highly spectacular and rare overview map of the East Indies, and a favorite of collectors.

-Hugo Allard's exceptional map of the Orient, featuring a decorative scene at the bottom resplendent with an elephant, camel, merchants and nomadic hunters chasing ostriches.
+Hugo Allard's exceptional map of the Orient is renowned for the decorative scenes along the bottom, resplendent with an elephant, camel, merchants and nomadic hunters chasing ostriches.

 Here in the sought-after first state bu Hugo Allard Sr. The map was re-issued around 1697 in a second state with the impressum of his son Carel Allard.